carlignn/carlgaspar/content/posts/its-more-find-in-the-philippines.md

 ## The Team

-The greatest team I have ever been part of in the university.
-We always come up with the most bizarre ideas and we always produce the best software/hardware that we can.
+Below are the greatest team I have been a part of in the university.
+We always come up with the most bizarre ideas and produce the best software/hardware that we can.

 1. [Carl Christian Gaspar](https://www.linkedin.com/in/carlignn/) - Programmer, Project Manager
 2. [Ryan Genieto](https://www.linkedin.com/in/ryan-genieto-16b83a160/) - Programmer